About this website

 ◼ Jan Rivers

 Secular Buddhism can sound complicated, but to her it’s the fullest and simplest way to make sense of the world.
-In One Mindful Breath, she’s found a secular group that feeds her spirit (whatever that is) and through it knows that she’s with others on a similar but unique and personal journey.
+As a participant in Wellington’s One Mindful Breath, she’s found a secular group that feeds her spirit (whatever that is) and through it knows that she’s with others on a similar but unique and personal journey.

 ◼ Jennifer Hawkins

 Director, Secular Buddhist Association (North America).
 Founder, “Black Buddhists”.
 Co-Admin, Houston Secular Buddhists.
 Freelancer currently in Texas.
 Narrator, “Listen to the Suttas!”.
 Non/Fiction Writer, articles, meditations, courses, tabletop RPGs.
 Organizer and Professional GM.
 Transcriptionist.
 Translator (Español).
 Activist.
 Former Educator and Botanist.

 First encountered secular Buddhism in April 2016, and has been practising since then.
 A member of The Middle Way Society, and the international online community Re~Collective, he lives in Southampton in the UK and has been involved in the production of books for The Tuwhiri Project.

 ◼ Martine Batchelor